atet/raspberrypi/README.md

 ### 4.2.
 Updates

-* We need to update everything on the Pi and install a few new programs that the Craft server program is dependent on (a.k.a. dependencies)
+* We need to install a few new programs that the Craft server program is dependent on (a.k.a. dependencies)
-* Copy and paste the entire multi-line block of code after the "`$`" and press ENTER:
+* Copy and paste the entire multi-line command after the "`$`" and press ENTER:
-   * Coffee break #2: It'll take 10+ mins. and you don't need to babysit this
+   * Coffee break #2: This will take 10+ mins. and you don't need to babysit this

 ```
 $ sudo apt-get update && \